TosbackCgusBridge-Bot/CGUs-versions/Reddit/Privacy Policy.md

 27 reddit is a San Francisco, California-based company whose servers are housed in the United States.
 All personal information we collect from our international users is transferred to the United States and processed according to US law.

-28 reddit complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.

 Children Under 13

-29 Although we welcome users from all walks of life, our site is not aimed at children, and the United States government has put limits on our ability to accept users under a certain age through the Children's Online Privacy Protection Act of 1998.
+28 Although we welcome users from all walks of life, our site is not aimed at children, and the United States government has put limits on our ability to accept users under a certain age through the Children's Online Privacy Protection Act of 1998.
 Individuals under the age of 13 may not create an account with us.
 If you believe someone 12 or younger is using our site without parental consent, please contact us.

 Changes to This Policy

-30 We reserve the right to change this policy to meet the changing needs of reddit, or for any other reason.
+29 We reserve the right to change this policy to meet the changing needs of reddit, or for any other reason.
 If we make changes, we will notify our users.
 Where the changes substantially alters your rights, notice will appear prominently on your front page.
 More minor changes may only be highlighted by the privacy policy link in the footer of our website.

 Contact

-31 reddit welcomes questions, concerns, and feedback about this policy.
+30 reddit welcomes questions, concerns, and feedback about this policy.
 Please feel free to contact us.